Yamaha YZF-R3

 The Yamaha YZF-R3, commonly R3, is a 321 cc parallel-twin sport bike made by Yamaha since 2015.
 The R3 and the R25 are the first Yamaha twins with an offset cylinder design.

 Design

-The Yamaha R3 is an entry-level sport motorcycle in the same range as other 250–400 cc motorcycles like the Kawasaki Ninja 300, Honda CBR300R, and KTM 390 series.
-It has some design similarity to the R25, such as the engine.
-The engine uses a downdraft induction fuel injection system, and the 10-spoke cast aluminum wheels reduce unsprung weight.
+The Yamaha R3 is an entry-level sport motorcycle in the same range as other 250–400 cc motorcycles like the Kawasaki Ninja 300, Honda CBR300R, and KTM 390.
+It has some design similarity to the R25, such as the engine which uses a downdraft induction fuel injection system, and the 10-spoke cast aluminum wheels reduce Unsprung mass.
 The cylinders are all-aluminum.